hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 When a `request` responds to an implicit invitation, its `~thread.pthid` MUST contain a [DID URL](https://w3c-ccg.github.io/did-spec/#dfn-did-url) that resolves to the specific `service` on a DID document that contains the invitation.

+_Note: The `request` message referred to above is the request message of the protocol used such as Connections or DID Exchange, NOT an Out-of-Band `request` message._

 **Example referencing an explicit invitation**

 ```json